mlaucis/multiverse/README.md

 $ go get ./...
 ```

-## Create Database
+## Database

-We need to create the databases before we start our backend application.
+We need to start and create the databases before we start our backend application.

+### Launch Redis

+`redis-server /usr/local/etc/redis.conf`

 ### Launch Postgres